Beatlemania: First US tour

 The band returned to the US for a second visit on 18 August 1964, this time remaining for a month-long tour.
 The Beatles performed 30 concerts in 23 cities, starting in California and ending in New York.
-One of the major stipulations was that the band would not perform for segregated audiences or at venues which excluded blacks.
+One of the major stipulations was that the band would not perform for segregated audiences or at venues which excluded Black people.
 The tour was characterised by intense levels of hysteria and high-pitched screaming by female fans, both at concerts and during their travels.
 At each venue, the concert was treated as a major event by the local press and attended by 10,000 to 20,000 fans whose enthusiastic response produced sound levels that left the music only semi-audible.

 George Martin, the Beatles' record producer, assisted in taping the band's 23 August Hollywood Bowl concert for a proposed live album; given the audience's relentless screaming, he said it was "like putting a microphone at the end of a 747 jet".
 When the Beatles played in Chicago on 5 September, a local policeman described the adulation as "kind of like Sinatra multiplied by 50 or 100".
 Variety reported that 160 females were treated for injuries and distress in Vancouver, after thousands of fans charged at the security barriers in front of the stage.
 At Jacksonville on 11 September, 500 fans kept the Beatles trapped in the George Washington Hotel car park after the group had given a press conference at the hotel.
 With only a dozen police officers on hand, it took the band 15 minutes to move the 25 feet from the lift to their limousine.
 Harrison refused to take part in the scheduled ticker-tape parades, given Kennedy's assassination the previous year.
 He said that the constant demand on their time, from fans, city officials, hotel management and others, was such that the band often locked themselves in their hotel bathroom to gain some peace.